-(please, find full version of the analysis at the addendum of the report) is a process of analysing future events by considering alternative possible outcomes.
-It is meant as a tool for companies to make strategic risk management decisions, providing insights and clarifying predictable and uncertain elements in different futures.
-It is meant to help frame and evaluate the strategic and financial consequences • of climate change.
-In line with the recommendations laid out by the TCFD, this delivery is a qualitative scenario analysis.
+Scenario analysis is a process of analyzing future events by considering alternative possible outcomes.
+It is a tool companies can use to make strategic risk management decisions, as it provides insights and clarifies predictable and uncertain elements in different possible futures.
+It is meant to help frame and evaluate the strategic and financial consequences of climate change.
+In line with the recommendations laid out by TCFD, we perform qualitative scenario analyses.
+A full version of the analysis is included as an addendum to this report.